 This course will provide the professional rescuer with the knowledge and skills necessary in an emergency to help sustain life, reduce pain, and minimize the consequences of respiratory and cardiac emergencies until more advanced medical help can arrive.
-This course will consist of lecture, demonstration, video scenarios and practice in cardiopulmonary resuscitation and emergency cardiac care.
-This course includes instruction in Adult CPR, Infant/Child CPR, Two-rescuer CPR and the use of pocket masks and bag-valve masks.
-This course will also emphasis the use of Automated External Defibrillators (AED's) as the care for a victim of cardiac arrest.
-Certification in CPR for the Professional Rescuer and AED will be given to those who successfully complete the course.
-(Prerequisites: College level reading).
+Specific skills included, adult/child/infant CPR, two-rescuer care, and AED training.
+(Prerequisites: None).
 (1 C).